 Sex therapy is most effective when a man's sexual partner is willing to be part of the treatment.
 Studies have shown that for men with stress-related ED, having the partner involved in the therapy resolves the problem 50%-70% of the time.
 When the man must go through counseling alone, the results are somewhat lower.

 Sex therapy is unlikely to work if a man drops out of treatment after only one or two sessions.

-Sometimes several sessions of sexual counseling can be helpful to a man who is going to receive medical or surgical treatment for erectile dysfunction.
+Sometimes, several sessions of sexual counseling can be helpful to a man who is going to receive medical or surgical treatment for erectile dysfunction.
 A counselor can help guide a couple in agreeing on a treatment or help them improve their sexual communication and lovemaking skills.
-A single man may benefit from counseling on how to talk to his partner about penile injections or a vacuum constriction device, both treatments for ED.
+A single man may benefit from counseling on how to talk to their partner about penile injections or a vacuum constriction device, both treatments for ED.

 Does Health Insurance Cover Sex Therapy?

 Some insurance plans cover sex therapy.
 Once you select a therapist, call them to ask whether services are covered by your insurance provider.
 If payment cannot be worked out through insurance, many therapists can adjust their fees.
 Sex therapy clinics tend to be less expensive than private therapists.
 The cost of sex therapy programs vary, but generally range between $600 and $2,300 dollars, depending on the nature of the problem and the response to treatment.